 01 of 10

-Black may not come to mind when you think of your office space, but the beautiful office featured by interior designer Gen Sohr of Pencil and Paper Co. in the photo above proves otherwise.
+Black may not come to mind when you think of your office space, it's a versatile shade that works in almost every room.
 A rich black like Sherwin-Williams' Tricorn Black casts a moody tone in your office and allows you to shut out the rest of the world and concentrate.
 This neutral black goes with nearly any color palette and is an excellent choice for a modern, artsy space.

 02 of 10